Piero Pilgrimage: Guide To the Piero Della Francesco Trail in Italy

 Rather, Piero's works are found exactly where they were painted.
 If you want to see them, you've got to get off the beaten path and head to some tiny towns in southern Tuscany and Le Marche.
 The locals have actually created and advertise a Piero della Francesca Trail, which we'll follow.

-A Short Biography of Piero Della Francesca, the Man Behind the Paintings
+A Short Biography of Piero Della Francesca

 In or around 1415, Piero burst forth into the world in the Tuscan backwater of Sansepolcro.
 He was born into a prosperous family of leather makers and indigo merchants.
 As a merchant's son, he was trained as a mathematician.
 Later in life, Piero gained fame in that field, schooling Italians on Euclid and Greek scientists.